-This report does not address water supply requirements, but rather focusses on wastewater collection and treatment.
-Currently, wastewater treatment is provided through private septic systems for the majority of the community.
+This report does not address wastewater collection and treatment, but rather focusses on water supply requirements.
+Currently, wastewater treatment is provided through private individual on-site septic systems for the majority of the community.
 A private wastewater treatment plant provides wastewater servicing to the golf course development in northwest Ballantrae.

-As the Region does not operate a wastewater treatment facility in Ballantrae-Musselman's Lake, this report does not specifically impact the Class EA.
-In considering the ORMCP, however, it means that any future development that will be serviced by the municipal water supply system will ultimately have to be connected to a communal wastewater system (which can be publicly- or privately owned and/or operated).
+The Region does not operate a wastewater treatment facility in Ballantrae-Musselman's Lake, and there are no plans for Regional wastewater treatment infrastructure.
+In considering the ORMCP, any development beyond the 5,900 that will be serviced by the municipal water supply system will have to be connected to full services, such as the existing wastewater treatment plant.